chef/chef-web-docs/content/chef_license_accept.md

 In addition to the above methods, users can specify `chef_license 'accept'` in their Chef Infra Client and Chef Infra Server config.
 On a workstation, this can be specified in `~/.chef/config.rb` or `~/.chef/knife.rb`, and on a node, it can be specified in `/etc/chef/client.rb`.
 This method of license acceptance is backwards-compatible to non-EULA versions of Chef Infra Client.

-#### Habitat
+#### Chef Habitat

-Two methods are generally used to accept the Chef Habitat license:
+There are two methods for accepting the Chef Habitat license:

 1. Users can execute `hab license accept` on the command line.
 1. Alternatively, users can set `HAB_LICENSE="<value>"` as an environment variable.